waikato-llm/audio-dataset-converter/plugins/to-festvox-sp.md

                         defined splits get added beneath there. (default:
                         None)
   --rel_path REL_PATH   The relative path to the audio files. (default: .)
+  --annotations_only    Outputs only the annotations and skips the audio file.
+                        (default: False)
 ```